Searching Chronicling America

 options above that citation information.
 Click on the hyperlink below the citation information to access information about the newspaper from the US Newspaper Directory

-is listed beneath the newspaper page.
-This URL will always get you back to this exact page (though any search terms that helped you find the image will no longer be highlighted).
+The Persistent Link and citation information is listed beneath the newspaper page.
+The URL provided here will always get you back to this exact page (though any search terms that helped you find the image will no longer be highlighted).

-Persistent link for page 1 of the April 4, 1913 issue of the Mt Vernon Democrat Banner.
+Persistent link and citation information for page 1 of the April 1, 1913 issue of the Mt Vernon Democratic Banner.

 Directly above the image, a gray menu bar provides navigation, image-viewing and other options.